-The message from our customers was clear: they needed to easily and quickly create eCommerce landing pages without having to rely their platform team.
+The message from our customers was clear: they needed to easily and quickly create custom eCommerce landing pages without having to rely their platform team.

 If we could build a self-service tool for creating landing pages, then the time, effort, and cost needed to launch a page would be significantly reduced.

 So that we’d have a clear picture of what success looks like, we defined objectives and key results for our product.

 To better understand our customers and how they worked within their organizations, we spoke with them and mapped out their org. structure.
 This process helped us define our user types and their respective goals.

 Our primary user type was the Digital Marketing Manager.
 This person was responsible for configuring their landing page and managing their campaign.

 To define tasks, we looked at the output of the product (a fully populated and configured page) and listed out all the steps required to get there: